 hamartanō

-The Greek word hamartanō means "to sin; to miss the mark, to err morally," encompassing related ideas including for your faults, offend, sin, trespass.
+The Greek word hamartanō means "to sin; to err morally, to do wrong," encompassing related ideas including for your faults, offend, sin, trespass.

 Lexical data derived from Strong's Exhaustive Concordance.
 See full disclaimer